Preparing your late state tax returns is easy! Gathering your old information is the challenge.

 There are a couple options for finding this information.
 First, you can try getting it from the IRS.
 The IRS will provide you with a transcript of your old W-2s which have much of the information you need in order to file.
 However, a W-2 transcript does not include state tax withholding information, which is absolutely necessary to filing your state tax return.

-The IRS does not retain an actual copy of your W-2, but they do keep them if they are attached to a tax return.
+The IRS does not retain an actual copy of your W-2.
+They only keep them if they are attached to a tax return.
 So if you filed your federal return for the year in question and just didn’t file your state return, you can order a copy of the entire return using Form 4506 [Request for Copy of Tax Return].
-This return will include a copy of your W-2 which will hopefully include your state tax withholding information – although this is not a guarantee.
+This return will include a copy of your W-2.
+It may also include your state tax withholding information – although this is not a guarantee.

 Alternately you may be able to find your state tax withholding information by contacting your employer at the time or your state tax authority.

 Once you have the necessary information the rest is pretty easy.
-You can use a service like PriorTax which will take all of your information and automatically prepare your return for you.
+You can use a service like PriorTax.
+We’ll take all of your information and automatically prepare your return for you.
 Talk about peace of mind.

 Photo via Photo Extremist on Flickr.